 Learn more: A Beginner’s Guide to Choosing the Perfect Opt-in Form

-Quantity – The last thing you what to do is scare away visitors and potential subscribers by inundating them with too many forms.
-I experience this occasionally which makes for a poor user experience.
-I’ve adopted a strategic less more approach of running four to six forms at any given time.
-For example, I currently use in-line, footer, pop-up, page-targeted, and scroll mat forms.
-Conversely, using one to three forms is too few to attract promising results.
+Quantity-The last thing you what to do is scare away visitors and potential subscribers by inundating them with too many forms.
+I experience this occasionally, which makes for a bad visitor experience.
+I’ve adopted a strategic less more approach of activating three to five forms at any given time.
+For example, I currently use pop-up, page-targeted, and scroll mat forms.
+If you’re using one to three forms, this won’t be enough to achieve desired results.

-Frequency – I’ve set some of my forms to appear every time a visitor comes to my site whereas others every-seven-days.
-I’ve done this to improve the user experience.
-For instance, if someone visits my site, goes away, and visits again on the same day, she won’t get hit with the same pop-up she saw the first time around.
-Therefore, she can continue navigating my site with one less interruption.
-Also, I’ve set forms not to appear for existing subscribers because there’s no point of having subscribers see forms indefinitely.
+Frequency–I’ve set some of my forms to appear every time a visitor comes to my site whereas others are set to reappear in a week.
+For instance, if someone visits my site, goes away, and visits again on the same day, he won’t get hit with the same pop-up he saw the first time around.
+Therefore, he can continue navigating my site with one less interruption.
+Also, I’ve set forms not to appear for existing subscribers.

 2) Form Design

-The flattening of design continues, and we see benchmark companies such as Amazon and Facebook leading the way.
-Flat design is a style of interface design without any stylistic elements that give the illusion of three dimensions (such as drop shadows, gradients or textures) and is focused on a minimalist use of simple elements, typography, and flat colors.
-I’ve adopted flat design principles in many aspects of this site and for my opt-in forms because it improves readability and visual flow.
+The flattening of design continues, and we see big-name companies such as Amazon and Facebook leading the way.
+Flat design is a style of an interface without any stylistic elements that give the illusion of three dimensions–such as drop shadows, gradients or textures–and is focused on a minimalist use of simple elements, typography, and flat colors.
+I’ve adopted flat design principles for this site and my opt-in forms because it improves readability and visual flow.

 Many list building tools provide templates, but you should customize these templates with personal touches.
 This will help to differentiate your forms from those used on other sites.
-If templates are used with minor changes, they’ll blend in with the rest and won’t have an impact.
+If minor changes are made to templates, they’ll blend in with the rest and won’t have an impact.
 For example, I see many SumoMe pop-ups that all look the same.

 A/B testing your forms is another approach to take.
-The idea here is to have two or more forms, that are different in appearance, run against each other to see which one converts higher.
-Running a split test over a month or until you have sufficient impressions e.g. 1,000 will lend credibility to your experiments.
+The idea here is to have two or more forms, that are different in appearance, compete against each other to see which converts higher.
+Running a split test over a month or until you have sufficient impressions will lend credibility to your experiment.

 3) Sign Up Incentive

 It’s creativity, copy, and value that stimulates folks to subscribe.
-Individuals want to subscribe to non-generic offers that have attractive value propositions.
-For instance, my exit-intent pop-up offers free access to my next online course and attracts a 1.5% conversion rate.
-Not bad, but perhaps I can run an A/B test to see if some other offer can garner a 3% to 5% conversion rate.
+Individuals want to subscribe to unique offers that have attractive value propositions.
+For instance, my exit-intent pop-up offers free access to my next online course and attracts a 1.5 percent conversion rate.
+Not bad, but perhaps I can run an A/B test to see if a different offer can garner a 3 to 5 percent conversion rate.

 Another important consideration concerns copywriting and the wording on your forms.
 We have to sell visitors on why they should subscribe without overdoing it.
-Trigger words such as access, exclusive, secret, hacks, special, and limited project a sense of gain and urgency to become a subscriber.
+Trigger words such as access, exclusive, secret, hacks, special, and limited project urgency to become a subscriber.